Jebender42/SVSS/README.md

 The system is then tempered so that the most Vibrant Colors of the Visual Light Spectrum fall on the most Vivacious Notes of the Harmonic Series

-This system is intended to be utilized by Players, Theorists, Educators, and Students in order to develop a more intuitive relationship with the notes of the Sound Spectrum
+This system is intended to be utilized by Players, Theorists, Educators, Students, and Developers in order to cultivate a more intuitive relationship with the notes of the Sound Spectrum

 It is also intended to be a Standardized and Globally Recognized system so that communication between Musicians is well established and understood